Moi! We are happy to welcome you to your new home!

-- The City of Espoo also provides urgent social care and crisis support around the clock, tel.
+- The city of Espoo provides also urgent social care and crisis support around the clock on tel.
 09 8164 2439

 Omatila is a low-threshold service that supports Espoo residents who have experienced or fear violence in intimate relationships or suffer from domestic violence.

 14. Useful links

 - The Local Register Office is the place for you to register as a resident

 Kela - the Social Insurance Institution of Finland is a Finnish government agency that handles the payment of benefits under national social security schemes.

 - The Finnish Tax Administration will give you a tax card if you receive any income in Finland.

 Helsinki Region Transport (HSL) is the go-to source for information related to public transport in the capital region